Algorithms in Nature 02317, Spring 2016

 Project proposal format: Include the following information:

 Some project ideas are below (more to come later!).
-We will talk about them in more detail on Wed Oct 30th in class.
+We will talk about them in more detail in class.
 You can also come up with your own project.

 Project A: Designing robust networks tailored to specific environmental conditions.